-What should baby boomers know about Hepatitis C?
+What should you know about Hepatitis C?

-Hepatitis C is a serious liver disease that results from infection with the Hepatitis C virus.
+Hepatitis C (HCV for short) is a serious liver disease that results from infection with the Hepatitis C virus.
 Some people who get infected with Hepatitis C are able to get rid of the virus, but most people who get infected develop a lifelong infection.
 Over time, chronic Hepatitis C can cause serious health problems including liver damage, cirrhosis, liver cancer and even death.
 In fact, Hepatitis C is a leading cause of liver cancer and the leading cause of liver transplants.
+The good news: Hepatitis C is a preventable and curable disease.